smoebot/Disable-SslVerification/README.md

 # Disable-SslVerification.ps1

-Disable SSL verification for Powershell requests
+Powershell.
+Disable SSL tcertificate validation for Powershell requests

-Connecting to web interfaces that have an invalid certificate in PowerShell is not allowed - Powershell refuses connection if the validity check fails.
+Connecting to web interfaces that have an invalid certificate in PowerShell is not allowed - Powershell refuses connection if any validity check fails.

 This function sets the Powershell environment to disable SSL certificate validity checks